davide-marino00/PBI_DOCS/refac.md

 			        ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])
 			    )
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you've provided is a measure named `trackedDiff2`.
-Let's break down what it does in simple business terms:
+- **DAX Explanation (Generated):** The DAX code snippet you've provided calculates a measure called `trackedDiff2`.
+Let's break it down into simpler terms to understand what it achieves:

-1. **Total Hours Tracked**: The measure starts by referencing another measure called `[TotalHoursTracked]`.
-This measure likely represents the total number of hours that have been logged or tracked by employees over a certain period.
+1. **Total Hours Tracked**: The measure starts with `[TotalHoursTracked]`, which represents the total number of hours that have been tracked for a specific context (like a specific employee or time period).

-2. **Calculating the Maximum Hours Per Week**: The next part of the code calculates the maximum number of hours worked in a week by an employee.
-It does this using the `MAXX` function, which looks at a distinct list of hours per week from the `vw_Timesheet` table.
-Essentially, it finds the highest value of hours that any employee has recorded in a week.
+2. **Calculating the Maximum Hours Per Week**:
+   - The `CALCULATE` function is used to modify the context in which the data is evaluated.
+   - Inside `CALCULATE`, the `MAXX` function is applied to find the maximum value of `HoursPerWeek` from a distinct list of hours recorded in the `vw_Timesheet` table.
+This means it looks at all the unique hours per week that have been logged and finds the highest one.

-3. **Removing Filters**: The `REMOVEFILTERS` function is used to ignore any filters that might be applied to the `HoursPerWeek` column.
-This means that the calculation of the maximum hours per week will consider all records, regardless of any specific filtering that might be in place.
+3. **Removing Filters**:
+   - The `REMOVEFILTERS(vw_Timesheet[HoursPerWeek])` part ensures that any filters applied to the `HoursPerWeek` column are ignored.
+This allows the calculation to consider all possible values of `HoursPerWeek` without any restrictions.

-4. **Keeping Employee Context**: The `ALLEXCEPT` function is used to maintain the context of the calculation for each individual employee.
-This means that while it ignores filters on `HoursPerWeek`, it still respects the filter for `EmployeeID`.
-So, the maximum hours per week calculated will be specific to each employee.

-5. **Final Calculation**: Finally, the measure subtracts the maximum hours per week (calculated in the previous step) from the total hours tracked.
+4. **Keeping Employee Context**:
+   - The `ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])` function keeps the context for the specific employee (identified by `EmployeeID`) while removing other filters.
+This means the calculation will only consider the data related to the current employee, but it will not be limited by any other filters that might be applied to the `vw_Timesheet` table.

+5. **Final Calculation**:
+   - The final result of the measure `trackedDiff2` is the difference between the total hours tracked for the employee and the maximum hours they have logged in any week.

 ### Summary:
-In summary, the `trackedDiff2` measure calculates the difference between the total hours an employee has tracked and the maximum number of hours they have worked in any single week.
-This can help identify how much more or less an employee has worked compared to their peak weekly performance, providing insights into their workload and productivity.
+In simple business terms, `trackedDiff2` calculates how many more hours an employee has tracked compared to their highest recorded hours in any single week.
+This measure can help identify if an employee is consistently working more hours than their peak week, which could be useful for workload management or performance evaluation.

 **`UTI_TotalBillableHours`**